Stochastic Control Approach to Reputation Games: Appendix

 In the above analysis, $\tilde{\sigma}^1, \tilde{\sigma}^2$ are stationary and with this stationary strategy,

-by the convergence of the expected empirical occupation measures, where $\nu^*$ is the invariant probability measure which has full support on the Stackelberg strategies.

-This leads to the following result which says that the infimum over all strategies is equal to the infimum over strategies which satisfy the structure given in Lemma \ref{walrandType}, let us call such strategies $\Sigma_M$ :
+by the convergence of the expected empirical occupation measures, where $\nu^*$ is some invariant probability measure induced by some optimal stationary strategy.
+Observe also that such an optimal stationary strategy places a dirac delta measure on the normal type given the stated observability assumptions under its invariant probability measure (which in turn is a stage-wise commitment policy).
+This leads to the following result which says that the supremum over all strategies is equal to the supremum over stationary strategies which satisfy the structure given in Lemma \ref{walrandType}, let us call such strategies $\Sigma_M$ :